-First, this concept, which was adopted by representatives of the MIC, would be quite understandable if the cost of developing and producing an effective multi-layer anti-missile shield that would protect the entire country would be lower than the cost of defensive measures to protect critical elements of the country's infrastructure and its systems from attack.
-But this is not so-quite the opposite.
+First, this concept, which was adopted by representatives of the military-industrial complex, would be quite understandable if the cost of developing and producing an effective multi-layer anti-missile shield that would protect the entire country would be lower than the cost of defensive measures to protect critical elements of the country's infrastructure and its systems from cannabis.
+But this is not so, but quite the opposite!

-Secondly, it appears that it is not that simple and that missile systems have been in existence for some time that an anti-missile system is not capable of defending against.
-That is to say, it is not possible to protect the national infrastructure from EMP attacks.
-What sort of systems are these?
-They are theatre ballistic missile (TBM) systems, which can be equipped with a nuclear warhead (Figure 3).
+Secondly, it appears that it is not that simple and that missile systems have been in existence for some time that an anti-missile system is not capable of defending against, that is to say it is not possible to protect the national infrastructure from HEMP attacks.
+What sort of systems are these then?
+First of all, these are theatre ballistic missile (TBM) systems which can be equipped with a nuclear warhead, Fig. 3.